An electric-plane pioneer has a plan to transform package delivery. It might work.

 The Alia is currently approaching a 250-mile range, but battery weight — a major challenge — is generally improving by 5 to 8 percent each year.
 That could put the Alia near 400 miles by the time the FAA certifies it in a few years, possibly almost tripling the speed packages would travel and expanding the distances that are feasible.

-The planes are expected to fly at about 170 mph, which means that point-to-point trips from warehouses 400 miles apart by air — say, from D.C. to Boston or Chicago to Kansas City — would take under three hours.
+The planes are expected to fly at about 170 mph, which means point-to-point trips from warehouses 400 miles apart by air — say, from D.C. to Boston or Chicago to Kansas City — would take under three hours.

 It takes more than seven hours to travel between those cities by road, without factoring in traffic or rest and refueling stops.
-A cargo-plane trip, meanwhile, requires trucks to an airport, then waiting for the once- or twice-daily flight, as well as landing in a “hub” city for another truck ride.
+A cargo-plane trip, meanwhile, requires trucks be driven to an airport, then waiting for the once- or twice-daily flight, as well as landing in a “hub” city for another truck ride.

 “These aircraft solve the problem of what I like to call the middle mile,” said Cathy Roberson, who runs the Logistics Trends & Insights newsletter.
 “Which costs so much time and money.”